The Perigord Noir

 The Dordogne Valley has pretty villages aplenty.
 Two that stand out are La Roque-Gageac (where life seems to have stood still for three centuries) and Beynac (with its magnificent chateau, shops, galleries and restaurants.
 An ideal canoe stop!)

 Around 7 kms away from Beynac is our neighbour, Chateau des Milandes.
 This beautiful building was owned by the incredible Josephine Baker and has been described by The Sunday Times as “…the most moving chateau in the Dordogne.”
 So do visit and find out more about Josephine.
+(This was a lady who received over 1,000 proposals of marriage!)

 Around 25 kms north of Les Milandes, in the Vézère Valley, you will find Les Eyzies.
 If you thought you had stepped back in time with a visit to Sarlat or La Roque-Gageac this part of the Perigord Noir takes things to a whole new level.
 The prehistoric caves at this UNESCO World Heritage site are less well known than those at Lascaux, but, arguably, they are more impressive.
 Les Eyzies is home to some of the most extraordinary painted caves in the world.